2024 Scottish Collie Puppies

 In modern breeding populations, humans make most of the decisions regarding mating pairs and over time this focused selection can cause a loss of genetic material.
 Due to humans’ selection of breeding dogs for phenotype, temperament, and working abilities, the population of breeding dogs in the OTSC and SCPS is focused on a smaller number of dogs than the larger population of all rough Collie types.
 When you have a smaller group of dogs you are working with a limited combination of alleles, a limited gene pool.
 If, over time, various alleles are eliminated simply because they did not get passed on to the next generation that gene pool could face increased health issues and undesirable mutation issues.
 This is why biodiversity is so important to the future of any breed.
 For a more in-depth look at the importance of preserving rare genes in a breed, check out this article about Biodiversity at Better Bred.

-You can find Watson and Kiltie’s Better Bred results on the Scottish Collie Page of Better Bred here.
+You can find Watson Better Bred results on the Scottish Collie Page of Better Bred here.
 If you click on the tab in the middle of the page that says most Recent Dogs you will find Watson (Hycottage Farm’s Lincoln) listed near the top.
-If you click on the tab that says Public Dog’s and scroll down you can find Watson (Hycottage Farm’s Lincoln) and Kiltie (Royal’s Kiltie Sweet Pea) to compare their results.
-Or read them with a brief description below.
+If you click on the tab that says Public Dog’s and scroll down you can find Watson (Hycottage Farm’s Lincoln) Or read them with a brief description below.

-Outlier Index : Watson .58 OI (breed average .27-OI) Kiltie .35 OI (Both Watson and Kiltie have above average OI.
+Outlier Index : Watson .58 OI (breed average .27-OI) Watson has above average OI.
 That is a good thing.)

 Outlier Index, or OI, is a measure developed in consultation with conservation geneticists and based on thorough review of current scientific research as well as extended pedigrees, and by testing different metrics.
 The Outlier Index is a calculation that tells you how important a dog’s overall genetics are to preserve in the population.
 Those with a low Outlier Index carry genes that are very well represented in a population and not at risk of being lost – therefore one may judge them with very strict criteria for structure and temperament when selecting which ones to breed.
 A dog with a higher than breed average Outlier Index is more likely to have under-represented overall genetics in the breed and should be more carefully considered for the preservation of biodiversity of the breed. - Better Bred.com